oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 .. warning:: The actual SELinux configuration depends on the real production server environment and should be configured by an experienced system administrator.

-In this guide, to simplify installation in the local and development environment, we are loosening the SELinux mode by setting the permissive option for the **setenforce** mode.
+In this guide, we are loosening the SELinux mode to simplify installation in the local and development environment by setting the permissive option for the **setenforce** mode.

 However, your environment configuration may differ.
 If that is the case, please adjust the commands that will follow in the next sections to match your configuration.

 .. code-block:: bash